Skip to the content.

 Step 5: Connect to Real Illustrator

-2. Launch Illustrator
+2. Launch Illustrator and open or create a document

 3. Stop the dev server and restart without mock mode: